 UMHS Specialty Pharmacy Services will fill your specialty drug prescription and provide specialty drug support services including:

 - Free delivery of specialty drugs directly to a patient’s home, or another U.S. address of your choice.

 - Specialty drugs filled at a UMHS Specialty Pharmacy Services may also be picked-up at the main pharmacy location at East Ann Arbor Health and Geriatrics Center 4260 Plymouth Road in Ann Arbor, MI during business hours.

 Monday through Friday: 9:00 AM to 5:30 PM Eastern Time

 Saturday: 8:30 AM to 12:30 PM Eastern Time

 - Coordination of refills to help manage medication schedule

-If you have questions, please contact MedImpact Member Service at1-800-681-9578.
-Plan participants using a telecommunications device for the deaf (TDD) should dial 711.
+If you have questions, please contact MedImpact Member Service at1-800-681-9578 or visit the MedImpact member website.
+Plan participants using a telecommunications device for the deaf (TDD) may dial 711.